 Conclusion

 With the release of Peters v.
 Atchooay, the Alberta Court of Appeal has brought Alberta in line with the rest of Canada with respect to the test for imputing income for child support purposes.
 The test is now based on reasonableness, having regard to all of the relevant circumstances.
 A finding of deliberate evasion or bad faith, as required by the previous test in Smolis-Hunt, is no longer a necessary condition for imputing income.
+This shift simplifies the process and ensures that income can be imputed in a wider range of cases where a parent’s financial situation does not align with their support obligations.
+The court emphasized that this approach better serves the objectives of the child support framework by prioritizing fairness and the best interests of the child.
+However, it differentiates imputed income for support purposes from issues like property exempt from Alberta divorce, which remains governed by specific statutory provisions under the Matrimonial Property Act.

 Family lawyers are equipped with the knowledge and experience to help parents navigate their family law proceedings and can assist in addressing the issues that may arise from a child support claim, including the financial disclosure required and the imputation of income, if appropriate.